EmiliaM81/University_Course_Functional_Programming/README.md

 # Univeristy_Course_Functional_Programming
-This repository contains all labs from my University Functional Programming course.
+This repository contains all labs and workshops (zw) from my University Functional Programming course.